 Then there is the question of a certain Captain Arbuckle the last tenant who paid a few months in advance and then virtually disappeared, with no one inquiring as to where he went off to!

-I enjoyed Merry Anders performance a lot, She reminded me a bit of Ruta Lee, yet Ron Foster’s facial structure is as if his jaw line and cheek bones have been molded out of clay, always tight faced, or as if he’s constantly grimacing, picking a sesame seed out of his back molar or perhaps waiting for the call from Caesar’s Palace to come do his secret passion to be an Elvis Impersonator!
+I enjoyed Merry Anders’s performance a lot, She reminded me a bit of Ruta Lee, yet Ron Foster’s facial structure is as if his jawline and cheekbones have been molded out of clay, always tight-faced, or as if he’s constantly grimacing, picking a sesame seed out of his back molar or perhaps waiting for the call from Caesar’s Palace to come to do his secret passion to be an Elvis Impersonator!

 And as far as Richard Crane as Schiller, his face is just as sculpted out of clay, he appears most of the time as a constipated mannequin.
-Erika Peters who plays it, annoyed with her wasted sexiness, the wife Loy Schiller is just added for the provocative. titillating chemistry that’s missing from the foursome.
-The renegade character who needs to stumble first onto the secret behind the 50 door castle.
+Erika Peters who plays it, is annoyed with her wasted sexiness, the wife Loy Schiller is just added for the provocative. titillating chemistry that’s missing from the foursome.
+The renegade character needs to stumble first onto the secret behind the 50-door castle.

-The reveal in the end, is quite precious, and I say that in the condescending way I intended it to be.
+The reveal, in the end, is quite precious, and I say that in a condescending way, I intended it to be.
 While the film might have wanted to first frighten us, only to surprise us with an oddly different kind of twist ending, not sinister not emphatically sympathetic, it still reeks of ‘The Unbearable Otherness.’
-I Think that’s what makes the film so creepy for me.
-That director Maury Dexter and writer Harry Spalding manages to maintain the film’s Freaks as still outside society. still the other, still monstrous in their own way.
+I think that’s what makes the film so creepy for me.
+That director Maury Dexter and writer Harry Spalding manage to maintain the film’s ‘Freaks’ as still outside society. still the other, still monstrous in their own way.

-Henry Vars musical score works really well with the noir stylized use of black spaces, obscured lighting and well framed scenes.
+Henry Vars’s musical score works really well with the noir stylized use of black spaces, obscured lighting, and well-framed scenes.

-House of The Damned , it’s not to say that there isn’t some genuine edge of simpatico to these forgotten and wayward carnival folk, that’s indirectly sympathetic, yet ultimately dismissive.
-The Fat Lady, does speak of a positive future.
-She takes back the control and that is a positive standpoint in the end, even while the beautiful people are staring at them pityingly as they slowing ascend the steps to nowhere USA to be stared at by ‘the faces.’ once again.
+House of The Damned, it’s not to say that there isn’t some genuine edge of simpatico to these forgotten and wayward carnival folk, that’s indirectly sympathetic, yet ultimately dismissive.
+The Fat Lady does speak of a positive future.
+She takes back control and that is a positive standpoint in the end, even while the beautiful people are staring at them pityingly as they slowly ascend the steps to nowhere USA to be stared at by ‘the faces.’ once again.

-The film also deals with mental illness as Priscilla Rochester, does ultimately go batty in her house, and winds up being committed as she has taken a shot gun and blown a man’s head clean off, the identity unknown therefore.
-When Schiller calls the hospital to see if the old lady is still in the facility, the reluctant nurse goes to check and finds a very feral old crone who ready to scratch the night nurses eyes out, with her talon like old lady claws.
+The film also deals with mental illness as Priscilla Rochester, does ultimately go batty in her house, and winds up being committed as she has taken a shotgun and blown a man’s head clean off, the identity unknown therefore.
+When Schiller calls the hospital to see if the old lady is still in the facility, the reluctant nurse goes to check and finds a very feral old crone who is ready to scratch the night nurse’s eyes out, with her talon-like old lady claws.

 The Headless scene, for one, the Legless Man creeping into the room to steal the keys all in shadow, and the Legless, Armless girl in the cabinet, who seemed to fade in and out of the box like magic.

 Destined to roam, are these then the Damned ones of the house?
-They are not ghost, monsters, murderers, or criminals.
+They are not ghosts, monsters, murderers, or criminals.